chymian/crypto-vm/README.md

 # crypto-vm
-Managing the depolyment of a UBU 16.04 LTS server image as crypto-vm.
+Customise a UBU 16.04 LTS server image with encrypted FS as crypto-vm.
+Deploy crypto-wallets